Raw Water versus Off the Grid Water

 In the first half of the 20th century, the citizens of Bangladesh had to walk miles for fresh water or use heavily contaminated surface water for household uses.
 In the 1970s, a well-intentioned plan by the industrialized western nations was put in place to drill hundreds of tube wells.
 This plan would reduce or eliminate the potential for the spread of cholera and dysentery.

 Uncontrolled diarrhea was one of the country’s biggest killers of children, taking up to 250,000 children a year.
-It was reasoned that subsurface wells would eliminate the possibility of contamination from the surface streams and the filth that was in the water.
+They reasoned that subsurface wells would eliminate the possibility of contamination from the surface streams and the filth that was in that water.

 A Bad Choice

 The wells provided clear refreshing looking water.
-It looked pure and clean but what the western nations had failed to do was sample the new source of water.
-It is estimated that 35 to 77 million people were at risk of drinking water contaminated with naturally occurring inorganic arsenic.
+It looked pure, but what the western nations had failed to do was sample the alternative source of water.
+They estimate that 35 to 77 million people were at risk of drinking water contaminated with naturally occurring inorganic arsenic.
 The largest mass poisoning of a population in history.
 Well-intentioned organizations proceeded with plans without investigating the quality of the water.
 One must always check the quality of your water.